 Let's compare a bit.
 Squarespace's AI can create website designs based on your brand.
 It's good for people who want a simple, professional-looking website.
 Meanwhile, Webflow's AI can help you personalize your website and make it work better.
 It's good for people who want a lot of control over their website's design.

-CMS and Content Management – Webflow Wins
+CMS and Content Management: Webflow Wins

 The verdict:

 Between Webflow vs Squarespace in terms of CMS and content management power, Webflow certainly takes the win.
 It is a fully relational, developer-grade content system built for teams managing structured, scalable, and dynamic content.
-Meanwhile, Squarespace CMS shows its limits quickly when content structures grow complex.

 At the heart of Webflow's CMS is its Collections system, a fully customizable content database.
 You define custom field types (rich text, images, links, dates, numbers, switches, and reference fields), and Webflow auto-generates dynamic pages for every content item.
-Critically, Webflow supports multi-reference fields that allow relational content linking, for example, linking blog posts to author profiles, or products to categories, something Squarespace cannot do natively.

 Additionally, Webflow CMS can be connected to automation tools like Zapier and Make, enabling content items to be automatically created from Google Sheets, Typeform submissions, or other apps.
 It also supports headless CMS APIs, allowing developers to pull content into separate frontends or composable tech stacks.